joshuaculmer/startup/notes.md

 - Enhance header to display username right justified
 - Reformat Jumbotron for mobile display
+- Integrate dance moves into database and display them

 # Linux Commands
 - chmod: Changes the file permissions of a file or directory.
 Numerical inputs are converted into read, write, share permisions